jamesplease/react-request/README.md

 * `url`: The URL of the request
 * `init`: The second argument passed to `global.fetch()`, which specifies things such as the body, method, and so on
-* `requestKey`: The computed request key
+* `requestKey`: Either the computed request key, or the value of the `requestKey` prop

-This can be used for analytics or syncing response data with a data store such as [Redux](https://github.com/reactjs/redux/).
+This feature is useful for analytics, or syncing response data with a data store such as [Redux](https://github.com/reactjs/redux/).

 > Note: This function is not called when the component reads from the cache.